Korbielowski/Projekty-skryptowe/README.md

 # Projekty-skryptowe
-It's a project for projkety skryptowe classes.
+It's a project for projekty skryptowe classes.
 I will make an mobile app called Budget for Dummies, which will help with peoples' budgets by illustrating their income and spendings.

 Project Plan:
 - March: